Springwolf - required fields

 It's recommended to structure the project such that all consumers and producers (classes containing listener/producer methods) are in the same package - it's not mandatory, and if they're scattered across multiple packages, just provide the highest in hierarchy package that contains all classes.

-The base-package will be scanned for classes containing @Component annotated classes (that includes @Service annotated classes) for methods annotated with @JmsListener, @KafkaListener, @RabbitListener, @SqsListener, @AsyncListener, @AsyncPublisher, etc. @Configuration classes are scanned for @Bean containing the previously mentioned annotations as well.
+The base-package will be scanned for classes containing @Component annotated classes (that includes @Service annotated classes) for methods annotated with @JmsListener, @KafkaListener, MessageMapping, @RabbitListener, @SqsListener, @AsyncListener, @AsyncPublisher, etc. @Configuration classes are scanned for @Bean containing the previously mentioned annotations as well.

 Info (required)